StevenDavid/lambda-layer-tokenization/README-BuilderSession.md

 Note the *OutputValue* of `LayerVersionArn` and `DynamoDBArn` from the output for later steps.

-Here, in Step 2, the cloud formation stack created DynamoDB table to store encrypted data as well as Lamda Layer for encrypting/decrypting the sensitive data and generating unique tokens for sensitive data.
+Here, in Step 2, the CloudFormation stack created DynamoDB table to store encrypted data as well as Lamda Layer for encrypting/decrypting the sensitive data and generating unique tokens for sensitive data.

 ## Step 3: Create Serverless Application